 1.Tell us about your practice.

-My healthcare practice is currently very diverse, allowing me gain experience in many healthcare-related matters, including compliance, regulatory, and M&A issues.
+My healthcare practice is currently very diverse, allowing me to gain experience in many healthcare-related matters, including compliance, regulatory, and M&A issues.

 2. Why did you choose to pursue a career in the legal field?